FotisPliakos/Three-Tier-DevSecOps-Project/README.md

 Welcome to the Three-Tier Web Application Deployment project! 🚀

-This repository hosts the implementation of a Three-Tier Web App using ReactJS, NodeJS, and MongoDB, deployed on AWS EKS.
+This repository hosts the implementation of a Three-Tier Web App using ReactJS, NodeJS, and MongoDB, deployed on AWS EKS also configuring Production-Ready EKS Clusters with Terraform .
 The project covers a wide range of tools and practices for a robust and scalable DevOps setup.

 ## Table of Contents
 - [Application Code](#application-code)